safety-adam/srv-platform-aigateway-examples/README.md

-# AI Gateway Quick start and examples
+# AIGateway quick start

-This respository contains examples and quick start guides for the AI Gateway.
+This repository contains examples and quick start guides for the AI Gateway.

 Follow the instructions below to get started.